Minimaze procedure: High Intensity Focused Ultrasound (HIFU) minimaze

-Mechanism of Elimination of Atrial Fibrillation
+Mechanism of elimination of atrial fibrillation

 The mechanism by which AF is eliminated by curative procedures such as the maze, minimaze, or catheter ablation is controversial.
 All successful methods destroy tissue in the areas of the left atrium near the junction of the pulmonary veins, hence these regions are thought to be important.
 A concept gaining support is that paroxysmal AF is mediated in part by the autonomic nervous system and that the intrinsic cardiac nervous system, which is located in these regions, plays an important role.
 Supporting this is the finding that targeting these autonomic sites improves the likelihood of successful elimination of AF by catheter ablation.

-Patient Selection
+Patient selection

 The minimaze procedures are alternatives to catheter ablation of AF, and the patient selection criteria are similar.
 Patients are considered for minimaze procedures if they have moderate or severe symptoms and have failed medical therapy; asymptomatic patients are generally not considered.
 Those most likely to have a good outcome have paroxysmal (intermittent) AF, and have a heart that is relatively normal.
 Those with severely enlarged atria, marked cardiomyopathy, or severely leaking heart valves are less likely to have a successful result; these procedures are generally not recommended for such patients.
 Previous cardiac surgery provides technical challenges due to scarring on the outside of the heart, but does not always preclude minimaze surgery.

-Surgical Results
+Surgical results

+A 2013 review found the results of the minimally-invasive mini-maze procedure to be intermediate between the standard maze procedure and catheter ablation.

 Long-term success of the minimaze procedures awaits a consensus.
 Attaining a consensus is hindered by several problems; perhaps the most important of these is incomplete or inconsistent post-procedure follow-up to determine if atrial fibrillation has recurred, although many reasons have been considered.
 It has been clearly demonstrated that longer or more intensive follow-up identifies much more recurrent atrial fibrillation, hence a procedure with more careful follow-up will appear to be less successful.
 In addition, procedures continue to evolve rapidly, so long follow-up data do not accurately reflect current procedural methods.
 For more recent minimaze procedures, only relatively small and preliminary reports are available.
 With those caveats in mind, it can be said that reported short-term freedom from atrial fibrillation following the radiofrequency ("Wolf") procedure ranges from 67% to 91% with longer-term results in a similar range, but limited primarily to patients with paroxysmal atrial fibrillation.